LibrariesHacked/schema-librarydata/docs/mobile-library-stops.md

 ---
 layout: default
 title: Mobile library stops
-description: The locations of mobile library stops and their frequency
+description: Locations of mobile library stops and their frequency
 ---